Education in Japan: Government intervention

 Under the Basic Act on Education (2007) Japan has signed to provide equal opportunity in education including individuals with disabilities.
-Along with the Basic Act on Education, the Convention on the Rights of Persons with Disabilities (CRPD) was passed in 2007, and was ratified in 2014 as part of welfare.
-These two acts promised that the national and local government would provide special needs education program with adequate accommodation according to their level of disability.
-The purpose of the Special Needs Education is to help individuals develop their potential under their capabilities in order to gain independence and to gain vocational training in special fields.
-Some schools accommodate students with disability under traditional school settings, but in certain cases, students are placed in independent schools specialized in special needs education program.
-This program supports students with visual impairment, hearing impairment, physical disability, emotional behavioural disorder, learning disabilities, speech-language impairment (communication disorder), health impairment and development delay.
+Along with the Basic Act on Education, the Convention on the Rights of Persons with Disabilities (CRPD) was passed in 200 and was ratified in 2014 as part of welfare.
+These two acts promised that the national and local governments would provide special needs education programs with adequate accommodation according to their level of disability.
+The purpose of the Special Needs Education is to help individuals develop their potential under their capabilities to gain independence and to gain vocational training in special fields.
+Some schools accommodate students with a disability under traditional school settings, but in certain cases, students are placed in independent schools specialized in the special needs education program.
+This program supports students with visual impairment, hearing impairment, physical disability, emotional behavioral disorder, learning disabilities, speech-language impairment (communication disorder), health impairment and development delay.

 Reforms

-Children with disabilities, along with their parents, did not have a voice until in the 1990s when special needs education started to receive public attention.
-Before then, children with disability were recognized as "slow learners" or "difficult to blend in".
-The education department of the Japanese government slowly started to focus on giving equal rights to children with disability, and the first major reform began as an introduction of a "Resource Room System", which served as a supplemental special need program for students with disabilities attending traditional school settings.
-Further in 2006, a greater educational reform took place to promote the notion of "inclusive education".
-The inclusion education program came into act due to an influence of three political factors; the international movement for school inclusion, the reform of welfare on people with disabilities, and a general reform of the education system in Japan.
-The purpose of this act was to avoid isolation of students with disability with the rest of the mainstream society, and integrate special need education with traditional education system by providing a more universal and diverse classroom settings.
-In recent years, the Japanese government continues to pass equal rights to children with disability under special need education and inclusive education as public welfare.
+Children with disabilities, along with their parents, did not have a voice until the 1990s when special needs education started to receive public attention.
+Before then, children with disabilities were deemed "slow learners" or "difficult to blend in".
+The education department of the Japanese government slowly started to focus on giving equal rights to children with disabilities, and the first major reform began as an introduction of a "Resource Room System", which served as a supplemental special need program for students with disabilities attending traditional school settings.
+In 2006, a greater educational reform took place to promote the notion of "inclusive education".
+This inclusive education program came into being due to the influence of three political factors: the international movement for school inclusion, the reform of welfare for people with disabilities, and a general reform of the education system in Japan.
+The purpose of this act was to avoid isolation of students with disabilities with the rest of the mainstream society and integrate special need education with traditional education system by providing a more universal and diverse classroom setting.
+In recent years, the Japanese government continues to pass equal rights to children with disabilities under special need education and inclusive education as public welfare.